safespring/docs/content/service/policies.md

 ## Storage and Compute Service level agreement (SLA)

-Safespring provides 99,9% uptime SLA for our Compute and Storage service.
+Safespring provides 99,9% availability SLA for our Compute and Storage service.

 ## Support